Find Schools

 • Remote Sensing Monitoring Technician

-There were about 76,100 jobs for Remote Sensing Technician in 2016 (in the United States).
+In the United States, there were 76,100 jobs for Remote Sensing Technician in 2016.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,400 new jobs for Remote Sensing Technician by 2026.
-There will be an estimated 9,900 positions for Remote Sensing Technician per year.
+Due to new job openings and attrition, there will be an average of 9,900 job openings in this field each year.

 undefined